maslindc2/PricePinion/README.md

 ### Starting the development server
 Since Typescript is just translated JavaScript we need to execute the typescript compiler (tsc) and then run the translated JavaScript.

 We can do this in one simple command `npm run dev`.
-This will execute tsc to compile the Typescript code, then it calls node dist/index.js to run the program.
+This will execute tsc to compile the Typescript code, then it executes node dist/index.js to run the program.

 ### All the other commands
 #### Formatting